Protecting the Future of Juveniles Accused of Crimes

 Will one stupid decision or youthful mistake ruin their chances for college or a decent job?
 Not if I have anything to say about it.

 I’m juvenile criminal lawyer Matthew Maddox of The Maddox Law Firm.
-I am passionate about protecting the rights and futures of young people in McKinney, Texas, and surrounding communities of Plano, Frisco and Allen.
+I am passionate about protecting the rights and futures of young people in McKinney, and surrounding communities of Plano, Frisco and Allen, TX.

 Fighting For Your Child’s Future and Freedom